ExperienceIsKey/ExperienceIsKey/README.md

 - 🔭 I’m currently working on expanding my skills in Data Engineering and Analytics along with working with a Professor on a Project
 - 🌱 I’m currently learning Amazon Web Services and Power BI, enhacing my Data skills
 - 🤔 I’m looking for help with Referrals and leads for opportunities for Business Intelligence Analyst/ Data Analyst/ Data Engineer roles in the Unites States of America
+- 🔍 I am actively seeking full-time, contract, and internship opportunities.
+- 📍 I’m open to relocating for the right opportunity, with or without relocation assistance.
 - 💬 Ask me about Data, Academics, Technologies, Golf, Video Games, Travelling.
 - 😄 Pronouns: he/him/his
-- 📍 I’m open to relocating for the right opportunity, with or without relocation assistance.

 ## 🌐 Reach me at :